-- 8th grade students must receive passing grades in a minimum of five (5) subjects that receive a grade in the preceding nine (9) weeks. - 9th 12th grade students must have received passing grades in a minimum of five (5) one-credit courses, or the equivalent, in the preceding grading period.
+- 8th grade students must receive passing grades in a minimum of five (5) subjects that receive a grade in the preceding nine (9) weeks. - 9th 12th grade students must receive passing grades in a minimum of five (5) one-credit courses, or the equivalent, in the preceding nine (9) weeks.